 What is the structure of the business and what are the products or services it will offer?
 How will it achieve success?

-- Marketplace analysis – who is the potential target audience and why are they motivated to buy?
+Who is the potential target audience and why are they motivated to buy?
 Is there an existing demand for the product or service?
 In this part, it’s crucial to be as detailed as possible.

-- Competitive analysis – who are the main competitors and what are their strengths and weaknesses?
+Who are the main competitors and what are their strengths and weaknesses?
 Is the market saturated or impenetrable?

-- Financial plan – if financing is required, then a sound financial plan will be key in attracting capital from banks, investors, or venture capitalists.
+If financing is required, then a sound financial plan will be key in attracting capital from banks, investors, or venture capitalists.

-- Management and legal structure – how will the company be structured and who will lead it?
+How will the company be structured and who will lead it?
 What skills do management bring to the table and how will they contribute to success?